| Frank

 sketches on to the ‘almost finished’ stage and finally complete

+the painting by hand.
 "Printing many of my pieces on canvas was the real

 breakthrough!
 With the canvas being completed by hand painting